 Motivational Aftercare & Reentry Support (M.A.R.S)

 The M.A.R.S.
-Program is an intensive, short-term supervision program for delinquent youth that have been assessed using the Indiana Youth Assessment System (I-YAS) to be at a medium to moderate risk.
-The program provides intensive Probation supervision coupled with case management services with the following objectives:
+Program is an intensive supervision program for delinquent youth that have been assessed using the Indiana Youth Assessment System (IYAS) to be at a moderate to high risk to re-offend.
+The program provides intensive probation supervision and case management services with the following objectives:

 Deterring future delinquent behavior

-Reducing the number of placement in more restrictive program or outside the home
+Reducing the number of placements outside of the home